 Still unsure whether to choose Quartz or Corian?

 Generally, Corian may be great in terms of flexibility of price and design, but when it comes to withstanding the test of time – Quartz cannot be beaten.
-True to its popularity, quartz really is the ideal material for kitchen worktops and vanity surfaces.
+True to its popularity, quartz really is the ideal material for kitchen and even bathroom worktops and vanity surfaces.

 The most essential thing to keep in mind when deciding between materials is what you need.
 Having a checklist of requirements will help you differentiate between which worktops will work for your home and which worktops that are unsuitable.